perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 5.3 May be a person who is also a Committee member.

-5.4 The President, Treasurer, and Secretary of TPF may not be Committee Secretary, due to their special roles in this Charter.
+5.4 The President, Treasurer, and Secretary of TPF may not be Fund Secretary due to their special roles in this Charter.
-Performs duties as approved by the Committee.

 5.5 May receive compensation for their time and reimbursement for expenses required for the execution of their approved duties, as approved by the Committee and TPF Treasurer.

+5.6 Performs duties as approved by the Committee.

 ## 6.0 Committee Responsibilities